Policy Centre

 • A shocking tile (for example, images that may, at first glance, resemble genitalia)

-• An unfounded rumor (for example, baseless speculation that an actor might play a certain character in an upcoming movie)
+• An unfounded rumour (for example, baseless speculation that an actor might play a certain character in an upcoming movie)

 • Long-past events presented as current events (for example, a celebrity’s years-old arrest depicted as breaking news)